jdolan/Objectively/README.md

     $(foo, bar);
     delete(foo);

+See [test/objectively/foo.c] for the full source to this example.

 Initialization
 ---
 Classes are initialized at compile time in Objectively, which means you rarely have to monkey with them at runtime.
 To instantiate a type, simply call `new` from anywhere in your program.
 The first time a type is instantiated, an optional Class initializer, `initialize`, is called.
-Use `initialize` for things like singletons and other shared resources.
+Use `initialize` to setup your interface, override methods, or create a singleton.

 Invoking a method
 ---